Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

 It is the first time the PMD measured near 100 MeV/nucleon shows a distinctive contribution from the ($\textit{p}$, $\textit{d}$) transfer reaction, usually neglected at such beam energies~\cite{Aumann2021}.
 One-nucleon pickup cross sections have been measured around 60 MeV/nucleon with heavy-ion beams on $^{12}$C or $^9$Be target \cite{Gade2007,McDaniel2012,Gade2016R,Gade2016}.
-Here, the extracted one-neutron transfer cross section is higher, due to the momentum matching of the well bound neutron.
-The product of the momentum transfer $q$ and the radius of $^{14}$O nucleus $R$ is around (1--2) $\hbar$ at forward angles, which fits the momentum matching condition \cite{Kay2013}.
+Here, the extracted one-neutron transfer cross section is higher due to the momentum matching of the well-bound neutron.
+The product of the momentum transfer $q$ and the radius of $^{14}$O nucleus $R$ is around (1--2) $\hbar$ at forward angles, which fits the momentum matching condition \cite{Brink1972,Kay2013}.
+Further calculations at 300 MeV/nucleon show the $qR$ product increases to (3--5) $\hbar$ and the ($\textit{p}$, $\textit{d}$) transfer cross section decreases to about 0.2 mb, negligible compared to the quasifree knockout cross sections~\cite{Atar2018,Aumann2013}.

-Further calculations at 300 MeV/nucleon show that the $qR$ product increases to (3--5) $\hbar$ and the ($\textit{p}$, $\textit{d}$) transfer cross section decreases to about 0.2 mb, negligible compared to the quasifree knockout cross sections~\cite{Atar2018,Aumann2013}.
-The ($\textit{p}$, $\textit{d}$) transfer contribution should thus be assessed for the neutron removal reactions at intermediate energies, especially at energies below 100 MeV/nucleon.
-We infer that the proton removal with a $^{9}$Be target may also contain non-negligible transfer contributions, where the removed proton combines one neutron from $^{9}$Be forming bound or unbound $d + \alpha + \alpha$ clusters, since $S_{n}$ of $^{9}$Be is only 1.7 MeV and a three cluster model $n+ \alpha + \alpha$ provides a reliable description of the $^{9}$Be nucleus~\cite{tang1962}.
+The transfer contribution should thus be assessed for one-nucleon removal reactions at intermediate energies, especially at energies below 100 MeV/nucleon.
+We infer that the one-nucleon removal with a nuclear target may also contain non-negligible transfer contributions, where the removed nucleon combines with the target nucleus forming bound or resonance states, depending on the energy and angular momentum matching.